-The fair value of each stock option award granted was estimated on the date of grant using the Black-Scholes model.
-Expected volatility was based on historical common stock volatility of the Company's peers.
-Beginning in December 2022, the Company began incorporating its historical common stock volatility at a weighting of 50% of the total composite volatility rate.
-During 2023, the Company will continue to evaluate the volatility rate used to value stock options.
-The risk-free interest rate was based on the average U.S. Treasury rate that most closely resembles the expected life of the related award.
+The fair value of each stock option award during the years ended December 31, 2023 and 2022 was estimated on the date of grant using the Black-Scholes model.
+Effective July 1, 2023, expected volatility was based 100% on the Company's historical common stock volatility.
+For the 2022 period presented below, and prior to July 1, 2023, expected volatility was based on a composite comprising of (i) 50% of the Company's historical common stock volatility and (ii) the remaining 50% was based on historical volatility of its peers.
+The risk-free interest rate was based on the average U.S. Treasury rate that most closely resembled the expected life of the related award.
 The expected term of the award was calculated using the simplified method.
 No dividend was assumed as the Company does not pay regular dividends on its common stock and does not anticipate paying any dividends in the foreseeable future.

-The weighted average assumptions used in the Black-Scholes option pricing model in valuing stock options granted in the periods presented were:
+The weighted average assumptions used in the Black-Scholes option pricing model in valuing stock options granted in the years ended December 31, 2023 and 2022 are summarized in the table below.

-2022 2021
+2023 2022

-Fair value at grant date \$ 7.20 \$ 19.80
+Fair value at grant date \$ 3.95 \$ 7.20

-Expected volatility 90.6% 80.2%
+Expected volatility 122.4% 90.6%

-Risk-free interest rate 2.1% 0.7%
+Risk-free interest rate 4.1% 2.1%

-Expected holding period, in years 5.8 6.0
+Expected holding period, in years 5.8 5.8

 Dividend yield

-The fair value of Units is the market close price of the Company's common stock on the trading day immediately preceding the date of grant.
+The fair value of the Units is the market close price of the Company's common stock on the trading day immediately preceding the date of grant.

-Note 13.
+Note 12.
 Commitments and Contingencies